CoderDojoMcDonough/coderdojomcdonough.github.io/session_outline.md

 ## Key Times

   * 1:00 PM: Volunteers begin setting up
-  * 1:30 PM: Doors open - parents and students check in at the library lobby.
-  * 2:00 PM: Welcome and kickoff -- Mentors will describe the goals for their group and coding begins.
+  * 1:30 PM: Welcome and kickoff -- Mentors will describe the goals for their group and coding begins.
   * 4:15 PM: Sessions wind down -- Mentors seek feedback from the students about the session and ask them what they want to try next time